 - molding clay (which can be collected and re-used) instead of sticky tape

-- foil instead of cellophane – foil, when collected in a size-able ball (think the size of your fist) can get chucked into the recycling bin with the paper!
+- foil instead of plastic wrap – foil, when collected in a size-able ball (think the size of your fist) can get chucked into the recycling bin with the paper!

 #3 Storing Art Resources

 Art is one of those tricky areas – you can try all you might to mitigate the environmental impact with the resources you choose to use, but sometimes you just can’t avoid creating waste.

 But don’t despair.
 A few simple tricks with how you store resources, such as paint, can make all the difference!